 Shere Khan stole our hearts when we saw him on 3/12/95.
 Though he was bred to be a White Tiger, he was born “the wrong color.”
 His birth was a result of the incessant demand for White Tigers by a public that is fascinated by oddities.
 Though many people believe that the White Tiger is an “endangered” species that should be bred to be saved, this is a total lie.

 The White Tiger results from a color mutation that happens infrequently in the wild and usually is not passed along.
 White animals in a forest environment would not live long due to their inability to hide and sneak up on prey.
 When you hear the phrase “survival of the fittest,” remember that nature does not allow the genetically mutated White Tiger to survive in the wild nor should we in captivity.

-Dennis Hill’s facility was finally shut down by USDA and the Indiana DNR in 2005, but the DNR allowed him to keep 3 tigers and now he has even more.
-Read about it HERE.
+Dennis Hill’s facility was finally shut down by USDA and the Indiana DNR in 2005.

 China Doll passed away in April of 2014 and Shere Khan has been suffering from debilitating arthritis and advanced kidney disease.
 On August 27, 2014 we made the decision to end his life humanely and hope that he and China Doll are once again together in the afterlife.